puppetlabs/design-system/packages/react-components/source/react/library/checkbox/Checkbox.md

 ## Overview

-The Checkbox component is a lightly styled wrapper around an html checkbox input.
-It leaves most auxiliary functionality to the [FormField](#FormField) wrapper.
-We recommend that in most cases the Checkbox is used through the FormField component to ensure complete design consistency, but there may be some cases in which a pure Checkbox element is desired.
+The `Checkbox` component is a lightly styled wrapper around an HTML checkbox input.
+It leaves most auxiliary functionality to the [`Form.Field`](#/React%20Components/FormField) wrapper.
+We recommend that in most cases the `Checkbox` is used through the `Form.Field` component to ensure complete design consistency, but there may be some cases in which a pure Checkbox element is desired.

 ### States and interaction